surma/rollup-plugin-off-main-thread/README.md

 $ npm install --save rollup-plugin-loadz0r
 ```

-Code splitting is important to make loading more efficient.
-This becomes literally doubly important to avoid double loading when there are common dependencies between multiple bundles (e.g. oe for worker and one for the UI thread).
+Code splitting is important to make loading more efficient by only loading what you need.
+This becomes literally doubly important when you are using workers (including service workers), as [they might share dependencies with your UI thread and you don’t want to load the same code twice][splitting].
+That’s the point where you usually run into the issue that workers don’t have support for modules anywhere just yet.
+To work around this you can either pick a full-blown module loader like [RequireJS] or [SystemJS] **or you can use loadz0r!!!!1!11**.

+The plugin packs a tiny (~380B gzip’d) almost-AMD loader that is specifically tailored to the output that rollup produces.
+It is so small in fact, that it is totally acceptable to just prepend the loader to all entry point modules.
+This way you don’t have to load a module loader and then pay another round-trip to load your bootstrap code.

 **This plugin is only necessary for as long as there is no mainstream support for modules in workers.** Once modules in workers land, just use rollup’s ES Module output format.

-The plugin injects a tiny (~380B gzip’d) almost-AMD loader into each entry bundle.
-The AMD loader is this tiny because _it is not general purpose_.
-It’s probably not feasibly to use it outside of rollup.
+> Note: The reason the loader is so small is because _it is not a general purpose loader_.
+It most likely won’t work with anything but rollup generated bundles.

 ## Usage